paulrobertpine/gatsby-songbook/songs/so-long-marianne.md

 F#m E Esus4 E E7

-I never said that I was brave
+ never said that I was brave

-\[Chorus]
+[Chorus]

-\ A F#m
+ A F#m

-Now so long, Marianne, It's time that we began
+ow so long, Marianne, It's time that we began

-\ E Esus4 E E7 E Esus4 E E7 A Asus4
+ E Esus4 E E7 E Esus4 E E7 A Asus4

-to laugh and cry and cry and laugh about it all again
+o laugh and cry and cry and laugh about it all again

-\[Verse 6]
+[Verse 6]

-\ A Bm
+ A Bm

 Oh, you are really such a pretty one